AndersCoding/AndersCoding/README.md

  - 🔭 Studying Frontend Mobile Development at Høyskolen Kristiania, Oslo

- - 🌱 Currently learning SwiftUI and TypeScript
+ - 🌱 Currently working on a bachelor for Nautilus Sjø, creating a sea-safety app

 ---